Categorical Trading (“CAT”) Guide

 Invented by Iman

-A happy update on my trading performance with this strategy
+A happy update on my performance with this strategy strategy

-After several years, I’m happy to report that I’ve been getting consistent payouts from funded accounts since July of 2024 (a few thousand in profit; nothing insane).
-I am NOT a full time trader, and I have never sold a course, mentorship, or private community.
-My entire trading journey has been documented with 100% transparency on ImanTradingLive (my latest update video also includes my options returns from Robinhood and Webull).
+After several years, I’m happy to report that I’ve been getting consistent payouts from funded accounts since July of 2024, and I recently surpassed 25k in payouts.
+I am NOT a full time trader, I have never sold a course, mentorship, or private community, and my entire trading journey was documented with 100% transparency on ImanTradingLive.
 Most of my payouts came from my favorite firm MyFundedFutures.
 Personally, I like prop firms for the limited risk and low cost for a trading account.
 It helps with the nerves, the firm takes the loss instead of you, and you can always use payouts to fund a personal account.
 But, do whatever is best for you.
+This is a link to my prop firm trading guide, and this is a link to my prop firm trading discord (a great community just for prop traders with lots of free account giveaways!).

 As you learned from the strategy video, you know that the approach can be applied to any timeframe.
-In the video here, I happened to be implementing it through scalping.
-These were the final trades in a seemingly long journey to pass my first evaluation with TradeDay (while livestreaming!).
-Again, I like MyFundedFutures far more now, but there’s too many reasons to put it in writing here.
-So, just check out the guide on them here if you want to learn more.
+I do not exclusively scalp / go for small trades.
+I also take higher timeframe / longer trades now that can last anywhere from minutes to hours.
+The strategy categorizes price action, which means it applies to whichever timeframe you’d like.
+That was explained in the video though.
+In the video here from a while ago, I happened to be implementing it through scalping.
+These were the final trades in a very long journey to pass my first evaluation with TradeDay (while livestreaming!).
+See the best current futures prop firms here.

 Simplified Guide and Reminder Document for Categorical Trading (below this)